 "As a new graduate nurse, I wanted the highest level of experience I could find, and I am getting it here at Southern California Hospital at Hollywood.
 We have such a diverse patient population, you get a great experience.

 I love that everyone helps each other.
 If I need assistance with a patient, there are always other nurses nearby to help stay with a patient so they don't fall while you go get medication or locate a doctor.
-We have both the support, equipment and tools we need to provide good, safe patient care." - Sona, RN, Medical-Surgical, Hollywood
+We have the support, equipment and tools we need to provide good, safe patient care." - Sona, RN, Medical-Surgical, Hollywood

 Patients with a dual diagnosis of medical and behavioral health issues can be challenging, so teamwork is critical to providing quality care to every patient.

 Because we are a community hospital, we also are a very close team and very responsive to medical issues.

 In additional to being a charge nurse, I’ve had the opportunity to have many roles here, including training other nurses and learning the OR, which is no always possible in larger hospitals." - Juliet, RN, Medical-Surgical, Hollywood

 "Teamwork and safety are highly emphasized."